 - In New York, the rate is $2.00 for each $500 on all transfers, and sometimes there are additional taxes applied.
 New York has a separate mortgage recording tax, with a rate of $.50 per $100 of value

-Who Assesses the Tax?
+Who Assesses the State or Local Tax?

 Finally, some states have a special tax for luxury homes.
-Again, in New York, for example, 1% is added to the transfer tax if the buyer pays $1 million or more for the home.
+In New York, for example, 1% is added to the transfer tax if the buyer pays $1 million or more for the home.
 It’s commonly known as the “mansion tax,” and it’s usually paid by the buyer, not the seller.

-Unlike property taxes, you can’t take a deduction on your federal income taxes for transfer taxes you pay.
-However, for the seller who pays the tax, they are considered expenses on the sale and so the payment reduces the amount you realize on the sale, which impacts how much gain (or loss) you have.
-If you’re the buyer and you pay the tax, then you can add the amount paid to your “cost basis” in the property, which also impacts whether you’ll have a gain or loss if you sell the property in the future.
+Unlike with property taxes, you can’t take a deduction on your federal income taxes for transfer taxes you pay.
+However, for the seller who pays the tax, they are considered expenses on the sale and so the payment reduces the amount realized on the sale, which impacts how much gain (or loss) the seller has.

-Questions for Your Attorney
+Questions for Your Attorney or Accountant

 - Can I deduct transfer and recording taxes that I pay on my state and local income tax returns?

 - I’m asking $1.5 million for my New York home.
 A buyer has offered $1.2 million.
-To avoid extra transfer taxes, he wants me to sign contract selling it to him for $995,000, and he's willing to sign a separate contract promising to pay me $700,000 after closing.
+To avoid extra transfer taxes, he wants me to sign a contract selling it to him for $995,000, and he's willing to sign a separate contract promising to pay me $700,000 after closing.
 This isn't legal, is it?